norcalbiostat/MATH615_F19_old/lecture/lec02b_writing_em.md

 The following is successful section of a sample description:

 > The sample of 1,203 pregnant women was drawn from two public prenatal clinics in Texas and Maryland.
 The ethnic composition was African American (n = 414, 34.4%), Hispanic, primarily Mexican American (n = 412, 34.2%), and White (n = 377, 31.3%).
 Most women were between the ages of 20 and 29 years; 30% were teenagers.
-All were urban residents, and most (94%) had incomes below the poverty level as defined using each state’s criteria for Women, Infants, and Children (WIC) eligibility.
+All were urban residents, and most (94%) had incomes below the poverty level as defined using each state's criteria for Women, Infants, and Children (WIC) eligibility.

 This sample description is successful because it